TristanvanLeeuwen/IP_and_Im_Lectures/_sources/variational_formulations.md

 ## The Euler-Lagrange equations

-An alternative viewpoint on optimality is provided by the Euler-lagrange equations, which establishes the link between certain problems of the form {eq}`variational` and PDEs.
+An alternative viewpoint on optimality is provided by the Euler-Lagrange equations, which establishes the link between certain problems of the form {eq}`variational` and PDEs.
 In particular, we focus in this section on functionals of the form

 ```{math}
 :label: J_denoising